Aarhus County Hospital

 Aarhus County Hospital, or Aarhus Sygehus, Tage-Hansens Gade, was a hospital in Aarhus for 136 years, from 1882 to 2018.
-The hospital became a part of Aarhus University Hospital in 2011 in an administrative merger.
-In 2018, all hospital functions at Aarhus County Hospital were relocated to The New University Hospital (DNU) in Skejby in northern Aarhus.
+The hospital became a part of Aarhus University Hospital (AUH) in 2011 in an administrative merger.
+In 2018, all hospital functions at Aarhus County Hospital were relocated to AUH in Skejby in northern Aarhus.

 The hospital buildings are situated on Tage-Hansens Gade in the neighbourhood of Vesterbro in the inner city of Aarhus.
 The area is scheduled for redevelopment into a new residential area from 2019.